Multi-agent decision-making dynamics inspired by honeybees: An agent-based decision-making model organized by a pitchfork singularity

 \subsection{Model extensions and further possible behaviors}

-\nlchg{Theorem~\ref{theorem:unfolding generic} shows that in the case of $\bs \beta = \bs 0$, there is a pitchfork bifurcation that results from the $Z_2$ symmetry in the dynamics \eqref{eq:DynVector}.
+Theorem~\ref{theorem:unfolding generic} shows that in the case of $\bs \beta = \bs 0$, there is a pitchfork bifurcation that results from the $Z_2$ symmetry in the dynamics \eqref{eq:DynVector}.
 But even in the case $\bs \beta \neq \bs 0$, there can be $Z_2$ symmetry and thus a symmetric bifurcation.
-One example} is an all-to-all graph and two equally sized informed groups with $\beta_\text{A} = \beta_\text{B}$.
-If the \nlchg{size of each of the two informed groups is $n$, $2n\leq N$}, then the vector field \nlchg{$F(\bs x, u, \bs \beta)$ commutes} with the action of the nontrivial element of $Z_2$ represented by the matrix \nlchg{ } where the zero blocks have suitable dimensions (see \cite[Lecture~1]{Fulton2013} for basic definitions and concepts from group representation theory). \nlchg{As in the proof of Theorem~\ref{theorem:unfolding generic}, this symmetry} implies the presence of a $Z_2$-symmetric singularity, which for small $\bs\beta$ will again be a pitchfork.
+One example is an all-to-all graph and two equally sized informed groups with $\beta_\text{A} = \beta_\text{B}$.
+If the size of each of the two informed groups is $n$, $2n\leq N$, then the vector field $F(\bs x, u, \bs \beta)$ commutes with the action of the nontrivial element of $Z_2$ represented by the matrix

+where the zero blocks have suitable dimensions (see \cite[Lecture~1]{Fulton2013} for basic definitions and concepts from group representation theory).
+As in the proof of Theorem~\ref{theorem:unfolding generic}, this symmetry implies the presence of a $Z_2$-symmetric singularity, which for small $\bs\beta$ will again be a pitchfork.
 We thoroughly analyze a $Z_2$-symmetric informed network in Section~\ref{SSEC:Z2 symm pitch}, using model reduction to a low-dimensional invariant manifold.
 The general case will be provided in~\cite{Franci2018}.

-\nlchg{From the informed $Z_2$-symmetric dynamics \eqref{eq:DynVector}, we can expect another significant behavior}: \vschg{the transition from a supercritical pitchfork to a subcritical pitchfork and emergence of two stable branches due to a stabilizing quintic term \nlchg{and} two saddle-node bifurcations. } In this case, the cubic term \nlchg{is} a $Z_2$-symmetric unfolding term \nlchg{of the pitchfork that modulates the quintic term between} the standard cubic pitchfork and the subcritical cubic pitchfork.
+From the informed $Z_2$-symmetric dynamics \eqref{eq:DynVector}, we can expect another significant behavior: the transition from a supercritical pitchfork to a subcritical pitchfork and emergence of two stable branches due to a stabilizing quintic term and two saddle-node bifurcations.
+In this case, the cubic term is a $Z_2$-symmetric unfolding term of the quintic pitchfork that modulates it between the standard cubic pitchfork and the subcritical cubic pitchfork.
 Figure~\ref{FIG:trans_to_quintic} shows this transition for increasing $\beta_A=\beta_B = \beta$ in a $Z_2$-symmetric graph.
 From a behavior perspective, the interesting fact about the subcritical pitchfork is the appearance of a bistable region between deadlock and decision, which will induce further robustness properties on the resulting decision-making.
 A rigorous analysis of this transition and its relevance in control problems will also be part of future works.

 Finally, we consider an extension of model \eqref{eq:DynVector} that will be important in the adaptive bifurcation control setting analyzed in Section~\ref{sec:feedback}.
 We let the social effort parameter $u$ be heterogeneous across the agents by considering the decision dynamics